IdentityServer/IdentityServer4/docs/quickstarts/7_entity_framework.rst

         // this adds the config data from DB (clients, resources) .AddConfigurationStore(options =>
         {
+            // add below line if you need the Configuration in a different schema.
+If this line is omitted, the tables are created in the dbo schema, by default. options.DefaultSchema = "myConfigurationSchema";
             options.ConfigureDbContext = b =>
                 b.UseSqlServer(connectionString,
                     sql => sql.MigrationsAssembly(migrationsAssembly));